dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 This is done by establishing tunnels between domains.
 A tunnel is a TCP connection over which all messages from one domain to the other are sent.
 To reduce the number of TCP connections, domains may be configured to be core domains or satellite domains.
-Core domains have tunnels to all other core domains.
-Satellite domains have tunnels to all core domains.

 The simplest deployment has a single core domain and all other domains as satellite domains, mostly POOL CELLS.
-In the following example we will add a new Pool domains or we call them satellite domain.
+In the following example we will add a new Pool domains as satellite  domains.

   > dcache pool create /srv/dcache/pool-A poolA poolsDomainA